spritlesoftware/chargebee-rails-subscriptions/README.md

-# ChargebeeRails

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/chargebee_rails`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+# Chargebee Rails Library - API V2
+This is the Rails gem for integrating with Chargebee.
+Sign up for a Chargebee account [here](https://www.chargebee.com).

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Gemfile:

 ```ruby
 gem 'chargebee_rails'